-Wasabi supports SSO (Single Sign On) functionality for enterprise and educational accounts using Microsoft Entra ID (formerly Azure Active Directory) based on SAML2 (Security Assertion Markup Language).
+Wasabi offers Single Sign-On (SSO) functionality for Wasabi accounts using the Microsoft Entra ID (formerly Azure Active Directory) identity provider, based on SAML2 (Security Assertion Markup Language) integration.

-Configuration instructions are provided for the administrator and SSO user to properly configure and complete a Wasabi login using your organization's Microsoft Entra ID IdP.
-This article provides additional information beyond what is provided in the Wasabi Management Console Guide for this feature.
+This article provides configuration instructions for both the IdP administrator and the SSO user to properly configure and complete a Wasabi Console login using your organization's SAML2 SSO service.
+It also includes additional details beyond those provided in the Wasabi Management Console Guide for this feature.

 Navigate to the Microsoft Entra ID.

-Enter the name of your application in the field provided.
+Enter the name of your application in the What’s the name of your app? box.
 Leave the preset defaults set.
 Click Create.

 On the Basic SAML Configuration page, copy and paste the following URLs into the corresponding fields:

-Audience URL (SP Entity ID) / Identifier (Entity ID) — https://sso.wasabisys.com/saml
+Audience URL (SP Entity ID) / Add Identifier (Entity ID) — https://sso.wasabisys.com/saml

-Single Sign-On URL / Reply URL — https://sso.wasabisys.com/login/callback
+Single Sign-On URL / Add Reply URL — https://sso.wasabisys.com/login/callback

-On the Manage page, download the Certificate (Base64) and copy the Login URL.
+In the SAML Certificates section, click Certificate (Base64) to download the certificate, then and copy the Login URL.
 The Logout URL is optional.
 You will use the URLs later in the Wasabi Console.
 If you download the Federation Metadata XML, you do not need the Login/Logout URL.

-To create a new app role within this application, click Create app role and enter a role name in the Display Name field.
+Create a new app role within this application, click Create app role, and enter a role name in the Display Name box.
 Make note of the role name you created.

-NOTE: Do not use any spaces in the role name because you will use the same role name in the Wasabi Console for authentication.In the Value field, enter the same name as the display name and the role name you will use in the Wasabi Console, then select Both Users/Groups + Applications.
+NOTE: Do not use any spaces in the role name because you will use the same role name in the Wasabi Console for authentication.In the Value box, enter the display name you will use in the Wasabi Console, then click the Both Users/Groups + Applications option for the allowed member types.

-Enter a Description, then select the check box to enable the app role.
+Check the box to enable the app role.

-In the SSO-Wasabi application, navigate to Users and groups, click Add user/group, and add users or groups to assign the role created for the Wasabi Console.
+Navigate to Users and groups and add users or groups to assign the role created for the Wasabi Console.

-Go to the Single Sign-On tab and select Edit in the Attributes and Claims section.
+In the Single Sign-On tab in the Attributes and Claims section, click Edit.
 The Manage Claim section is displayed.

 In the Manage Claim section, enter the following:

-Scoped Groups: Select the groups in Azure AD that you want to add.
+— Scoped Groups: Select the Azure AD groups you want to add.
 Be sure to add the Wasabi Console users to the selected group.

-Now sign in to the Wasabi Web Console using the Root email.
+Sign in to the Wasabi Console (https://console.wasabisys.com/login) using a Root account email.

 NOTE: If you do not see the SSO (Single Sign On) tab, then you have a Wasabi Trial account.
-This feature is only available for paid accounts.Click Select Configuration SSO.
-In the Add an Organization Name dialog, enter your organization’s unique name.
+This feature is only available for paid accounts.Click Start SSO Configuration.
+The Add an Organization Name dialog is displayed.
+Enter your organization’s unique name and click Add Organization.

-If you previously downloaded the Federation Metadata XML, click Choose File in the SAML Connection for IDP Metadata XML section and select the "<Azure EnterpriseAppName.xml" file you previously downloaded.
+If you previously downloaded the Federation Metadata XML, click Choose File in the SAML Connection for IDP Metadata XML section and select the file "<Azure EnterpriseAppName.xml" previously downloaded.
 Click Save.

-NOTE: If you previously downloaded the Certificate (Base64), you can manually enter the Azure Login URL.
+If you previously downloaded the Certificate (Base64), you can manually enter the Azure Login URL:

 Click Save.